PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Introduction

-More recently, the authors in \cite{lee2022surgical} demonstrated that based on the type of distributional shift of the test data, a certain subset of layers of a pre-trained model can be "surgically" or heuristically chosen to fine-tune.
+More recently, the authors in \cite{lee2022surgical} demonstrated that based on the type of distributional shift of the test data, a certain subset of layers of a pre-trained model can be ``surgically" or heuristically chosen to fine-tune.
 Inspired by this finding, \textit{Layer-wise Auto-Weighting} (LAW) \cite{park2024layer} was introduced recently.
-LAW utilizes the Fisher Information Matrix (FIM) \cite{sagun2017empirical} to estimate domain shifts, automatically weighting trainable parameters and adjusting their learning rates accordingly.
+LAW utilizes the Fisher Information Matrix (FIM) \cite{sagun2017empirical} to estimate domain shifts, automatically weighting trainable parameters and adjusting their learning rates (LRs) accordingly.
 While LAW achieves state-of-the-art results for CTTA, it still encounters two significant limitations: {\bf 1)} It presupposes that layer-wise importance can be accurately estimated via FIM with initially generated pseudo-labels.
 Nevertheless, it is widely recognized that pseudo-labels are inherently noisy and unreliable. {\bf 2)} Relying on directly accumulating such approximated importance from noisy labels to calculate domain shifts can lead to inaccuracies.

-In this paper, we present a novel method called PALM to push the limit of adaptive learning rate methods for CTTA.
-Our approach begins by identifying a subset of layers that significantly contribute to the uncertainty of model predictions.
-Rather than relying on pseudo-labels, we determine layer-wise importance by leveraging information from the gradient space, specifically by calculating the KL divergence between the model output and a uniform distribution.
+In this paper, we present a novel method called \textbf{PALM} to push the limits of adaptive learning rate methods for CTTA.
+To address catastrophic forgetting, our approach begins by identifying a subset of layers that significantly contribute to the uncertainty of model predictions.
+Rather than relying on pseudo-labels, we determine layer-wise importance by leveraging information from the gradient space, specifically by calculating the Kullback-Leibler (KL) divergence between the model output and a uniform distribution.
 This approach eliminates dependence on pseudo-labels and enables a more accurate estimation of layer-wise importance.
-Subsequently, the learning rates of the parameters of these layers are adjusted based on the degree of domain shift observed in the test data.
-We utilize parameter sensitivity as an indicator of the degree of distribution shift and employ weighted moving averages to aggregate sensitivity from previous data batches.
-Compared to existing adaptive learning rate methods, our proposed approach offers a better estimation of domain shift for adjusting learning rates.
+Subsequently, the LRs of the parameters of these selected layers are adjusted based on the degree of domain shift observed in the test data.
+We use parameter sensitivity as an indicator of domain shift and employ weighted moving averages to aggregate sensitivity from previous test batches.
+Our approach provides a more accurate estimation of domain shift compared to existing adaptive LR methods, leading to more effective adjustments in LRs.